Overview

 The universities analysed the reports received and taken forward for investigation at the assessment stage over the period from 2018 to 2022.
 They confirmed the picture we have been seeing in our annual diversity monitoring report about the extent of this overrepresentation at both the report and assessment stage.

-- Reports received – we received 27% more reports about Asian solicitors, 32% more about Black solicitors and 7% fewer about White solicitors compared to their make up in the practising population.
+- We received 27% more reports about Asian solicitors, 32% more about Black solicitors and 7% fewer about White solicitors compared to their make up in the practising population.
 Overall, there were 22% more reports about Black, Asian and minority ethnic solicitors as a group compared with their make up in the practising population.

 - Reports taken forward for investigation at the assessment stage – we took forward 25% more reports about Asian solicitors, 23% more about Black solicitors and 12% fewer about White solicitors compared to their make up in the total reports received.
 Overall, we took 23% more reports about Black, Asian and minority solicitors forward for investigation compared with the make up of reports received.